-It can take really long time to find the right people to make your idea come to life.
+It can take a really long time to find the right people to make your idea come to life.
 You can always do it parallel.
 Using the Pareto 80/20 rule, focus 80% of your efforts on building an MVP and collecting feedback from customers – leave just 20% to find the right team members.

 It will be a waste of time to NOT start building your MVP, while not having team members.
 Even if you find some people interested in joining forces with you – you don’t have any guarantee that they are the right fit.

-A good example of a solo founder is Dropbox and its CEO/Founder Drew Houston.
-He started Dropbox back in 2007/8 as a solo player.
-He didn’t wait for others to join him and applied as a solo-founder to YC Combinator and got inside – Dropbox is still the most successful startup from YC Combinator.
-The first MVP he did was a 3 minute screencast on Hackernews...
+A good example of a solo founder is Dropbox and its CEO and Founder Drew Houston.
+He started Dropbox back in 2007 as a solo player.
+He didn’t wait for others to join him and applied as a solo-founder to YC Combinator and got inside.
+Fun fact, Dropbox is still the most successful startup from YC Combinator.
+The first MVP he did was a 3-minute screencast on Hackernews.

 Building a core team with an MVP is way easier.
-You need to pitch to your co-founders/team members the same way as you pitch to investors.
+You need to pitch to your co-founders and team members the same way as you pitch to investors.

 Imagine that you have two founders.
 Both have the same idea.

-Founder 1 is telling you about the whole vision and what he would like to build if you join his team.
+- Founder I – tells you about the whole vision and what he would like to build if you join his team.

-Founder 2 is telling you about the vision, but is already showing the first working prototype (a magic MVP) as well.
+- Founder II – tells you about the vision but is already showing the first working prototype (a magic MVP) as well.

-Mukund Mohan an ex-Microsoft Venture Director and startup advisor/founder is giving a few examples of how much traction/paying customers you need to get a serious look from an accelerator such a Microsoft Ventures.
+Mukund Mohan an ex-Microsoft Venture Director and startup advisor and founder is giving a few examples of how much traction, that is paying customers, you need to get a serious look from an accelerator such as Microsoft Ventures.

-Another thing is, that without a MVP you don’t have nothing to sale…
+Another thing is, that without an MVP you don’t have anything to sale.

 If you don’t know how to do sales in a startup you can read more in this guide to sales and marketing for technical startup people written by Greg Skloot.

-If you are already a founder or plan to start a new venture in the near feature, you will probably experience the dilemma of building a MVP first or core team?
+If you are already a founder or plan to start a new venture in the near feature, you will probably experience the dilemma of building an MVP first or core team.

 I wish you high conversion rates! 🙂